I am a Senior Lecturer in the Department of Computer and Information Sciences where I also serve as Deputy Director for

 PhD Computer and Information Sciences (Strathclyde)

-MCLIP (Chartered Member of Chartered Institute of Library and Information Professionals)
+MCLIP (Chartered Member of the Chartered Institute of Library and Information Professionals)

 FHEA (Fellow of the Higher Education Academy)

 FRSA (Fellow of the Royal Society of Arts)

 I teach several modules at both postgraduate and masters level, including on the department's graduate apprenticeship schemes:

 CS 955 - Information Law